azmy60/azmy60/README.md

-I do codes.
+I love open-source and I do codes.

-I love open-source.

-Stuck in nvim.

 Dev at [Beekeeper Studio](https://github.com/beekeeper-studio/).